 That being said, not everything that we’ve been taught to believe is sinful or harmful by our religious leaders actually is sinful or harmful.
 I brought up one of these “sins” in my recent post on premarital sex.
 The problem is, there’s a lot of confusion, and even outright misinformation, about some of the things that we’ve been taught are wrong to do.
 This means we should each reevaluate our ideas of what some of the things we might personally need to avoid are, but we also need to keep in mind that some of the things which might be harmful or habit forming for me might not be the same for you, and vice versa.

 However, there’s still one more factor to consider.
 Even if we know that an activity is completely harmless to us, some of our brothers and sisters won’t have the same understanding we do, which can lead them into harmful habits themselves if they don’t understand proper balance.
 Similarly, many of them (most of them, in all honestly) don’t have very strong faith in God’s grace, and publicly practicing certain activities they consider to be sinful can cause some of them to stumble at times, so abstinence, at least publicly, might be the advisable course of action in some situations (though less often than you might think.
 Helping someone remain “weak” in their faith isn’t necessarily doing either of you any favours).
-This, of course, brings up all sorts of other questions, but those will have to wait for another post, or at least the comments section.
+This, of course, brings up all sorts of other questions, but those will have to wait for another post.

 Disclaimer: Just because something is covered by grace or is not against God’s law doesn’t mean it isn’t against one of man’s laws.
 This post is not meant to encourage anyone to break any of the laws of the land where they live, as unjust as certain laws may be.